floweredscarf/su25/labs/lab21/index.md

     for each element in the collection:
-        find the smallest remaining element, E, in the *unsorted* part of the array remove E and add E to the end of the *sorted* part of the array repeat unsorted collection's original length number of times (or repeat until unsorted collection has no more elements)
+        find the smallest remaining element, E, in the *unsorted* part of the array swap E with the first element in the *unsorted* part of the array repeat unsorted collection's original length number of times (or repeat until unsorted collection has no more elements)

-In selection sort we swap the minimum element in the unsorted collection with the element at the beginning of the unsorted collection.
-This can rearrange the relative ordering of equal elements.
+In selection sort we swap the minimum element in the *unsorted* collection with the element at the beginning of the *unsorted* collection.
+This can rearrange the relative ordering of equal elements, since we are swapping elements that are more than one index apart.
 Thus, selection sort is unstable.

+{: .info}
-After reading the above, we recommend watching this [video](https://youtu.be/yZtvSYeTQi4) on selection sort!
+>After reading the above, we recommend watching this [video](https://youtu.be/yZtvSYeTQi4) on selection sort!

 ### Disussion: Runtime